-- Switch off the electrical supply at the water heater isolating switch(s) on the switchboard or at the isolating switch(s) at the water heater(s) (if installed). - Close the cold water isolation valve on the cold water line to the water heater(s) to shut down the entire system, or; - Close the isolation valves on the cold and hot water branches to shut down an individual water heater in a bank.
+- Switch off the electrical supply at the water heater isolating switch on the switchboard or at the isolating switch at the water heater (if installed). - Close the cold water isolation valve at the inlet to the water heater.

 TO TURN ON THE WATER HEATER